oppia/oppia-web-developer-docs/Instructions-for-Admins.md

   (In the future, we should consider also tagging changes with their commit hash, similar to [this](https://github.com/angular/angular.js/blob/master/CHANGELOG.md).)

-1. Tag the commit incrementing the release version:
+1. Tag the commit incrementing the release version on the release branch:

   ```
-    git checkout develop
     git tag -a v[VERSION_NUMBER] -m 'Version [VERSION_NUMBER]'
     git push --tags